Cairo (graphics)

 Cairo (stylized as cairo) is an open-source graphics library that provides a vector graphics-based, device-independent API for software developers.
-It provides primitives for two-dimensional drawing across a number of different back ends.
+It provides primitives for two-dimensional drawing across a number of different backends.
 Cairo uses hardware acceleration when available.

 Software architecture

 Language bindings

-A library written in one programming language may be used in another language if bindings are written; Cairo has a range of bindings for various languages including C++, C# and other CLI languages, Delphi, Eiffel, Factor, Harbour, Haskell, Julia, Lua, Perl, PHP, Python, Ruby, Rust, Scheme, Smalltalk and several others like Gambas (Visual Basic like).
+A library written in one programming language may be used in another language if bindings are written; Cairo has a range of bindings for various languages including C++, C# and other CLI languages, Delphi, Eiffel, Fortran, Factor, Harbour, Haskell, Julia, Lua, Perl, PHP, Python, Ruby, Rust, Scheme, Smalltalk and several others like Gambas (Visual Basic like).

 Toolkit bindings

 Since Cairo is only a drawing library, it can be quite useful to integrate it with a graphical user interface toolkit.